sonnxnew0612/MeloNX-Custom-Build/README.md

 ## FAQ
 - MeloNX cannot be Sideloaded normally and requires the use of the following Installation Guide(s).
 - [SideStore](https://sidestore.io/) is recommended for Sideloading MeloNX
-- Apple ID with free developer account
+- Apple ID with free / paid developer account
 - MeloNX requires JIT
 - Recommended Device: iPhone 15 Pro or newer.
 - Low-End Recommended Device: iPhone 13 Pro.